10 Ways to Demonstrate Interest in a College

 Once you’ve determined that one or more of the colleges you are applying to consider demonstrated interest in admissions, how do you make sure they know you really want to go there?
 It’s easy – below are some of the ways I recommend!

-1. Get on the mailing list
+1. Get on the mailing list – and READ the emails

-2. Attend the presentation
+2. Attend the presentations

 3. Visit the table at a college fair